mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```

 ```
-The design is basic yet versatile, with a large fuel tank allowing there- and-back jumps without refuelling.
+The design is basic yet versatile, with a large fuel tank allowing there-and-back jumps without refuelling.
 Hull form is a basic cylinder, much like a small craft, reflecting the fact that this is an overgrown ship's boat with a jump drive rather than a starship in its own right.
 Nevertheless these craft give good, if humble, service to installations and starships